 Concluding an internship with a new skillset is not something that every intern can say they had the opportunity to do.
 As an intern in the Digital Marketing department, I was lucky enough to be exposed to a number of their offerings and help out at different stages in their process.
 Seeing various digital marketing strategies, putting together ideas and social media posts for a client’s campaign, and learning about how to optimize a company’s marketing efforts are just a few things I learned.
 These are all skills that I will take with me and build on in the future.

 I’m not quite sure how to thank everyone at Liquid enough for taking the time to teach and guide me over the past couple months.
 This internship experience couldn’t have been more rewarding.
 I learned new concepts, worked with some great people, and got to be a part of a truly innovative digital marketing agency.
 I am going to miss the strategy meetings, afternoon cups of coffee, and finding “sleeper agents” throughout the office… Now I just have to figure out a way to share my experience with my friends without them getting jealous.

 Interested in gaining new skills and being part of Cake Days?
 Learn more about interning at Liquid.

-Erica Reifinger is a Liquid intern in the Digital Marketing department.
+Erica Reifinger interned with Liquid's Digital Marketing department.